The Egtved Girl's World

 An eventful encounter with Danish history

-With a local and engaging orchestration of our common history, Denmark’s upcoming museum, The Egtved Girl’s World, will rethink the dissemination of the Egtved Girl, one of Denmark’s best-preserved finds from the Bronze Age.
-Here, clay-stamped buildings and the landscape will play a central role in giving the visitors an experiential encounter with the Egtved Girl and thus learn more about our shared natural and cultural history.
+With a site-based and vibrant staging of our shared history, Denmark's upcoming museum, Egtvedpigens Verden, retells the story of the Egtved Girl, one of Denmark's most well-preserved finds from the Bronze Age.
+Here, clay-stamped buildings and the landscape will play a key role in providing visitors with an experience-rich encounter with the Egtved girl, giving them an insight into our common natural and cultural history.

 Renewed understanding of the past

 As Denmark's most well-preserved find from the Bronze Age, the Egtved Girl provides a unique insight into Danish history, helping to expand our understanding of the Bronze Age and the life that was lived in Denmark at that time.
 The goal behind our winning proposal, which was selected from among 42 proposals in an open architectural competition, is to create a vivid experience which is permeated by the religious universe of the Bronze Age, such as rituals and artefacts, smells, sounds, materials and temperatures, so that visitors of all ages can feel the whir of history.

 The new museum will be an experiential encounter with Danish history, where the dissemination and staging is not limited to a single building, but spreads out into the historical landscapes in which the Egtved Girl lived.Jens Byriel Kinch / Head of AART Urbanism & Landscape